anastassiavybornova/bike-node-planner/docs/step01_install_software_macos.md

-## Step 1: Software installations for macOS
+# Step 1: Install software for macOS

 Follow these step-by-step instructions to set up QGIS and Python for the BikeNodePlanner on your macOS machine.